michaelfester/docs/docs/reference/computed-columns/experimental-code-column.md

 ![](/docs/reference/computed-columns/experimental-code-column/Group%202.png)

 The final part of the glide.json file is the return type.
 This is the type of data that your code returns.
-In our example, we’ll be returning a string, so we will write:
+In our example, we'll be returning a string, so we will write:

 ```js
 1 "result": {